Last updated on February 19th, 2018

 However, a creative logo designer will not be strictly following the traditional meaning of colors.
 In fact, there already many examples of how creative designers have broken these rules of colors.
 For example, red has been the color for soft drink manufacturers such as Coca Cola, but Fanta used grey as main color for its logo and product design.

 Similarly, blue and red were once favorite colors for mailing.
 But FedEx used different colors and changed the tradition.
-While green used to be a color for food industry, Macdonald changed it by using red and yellow for fast food industry.
+While green used to be a color for the food industry, Macdonald changed it by using red and yellow for the fast food industry.

 To conclude, you must be sure as to why you are using a particular color in a logo design.
 You can break the rules but first know them.
 There is always a scope for experimenting with colors but you must be creative so that business message reaches to the targeted audience.